Flight Delayed Due To Bad Weather: Can I Claim Compensation?

 According to EU 261/2004, this is a case of ‘extraordinary circumstances’ as the decision affecting your flight is made by air traffic management and the air carrier is not responsible for the incident.

-However, if the fog does not affect the airport of departure or arrival, you may be eligible for compensation.
+However, if the fog does not impact the airport of departure or arrival, you may be eligible for compensation.

 Can you claim compensation for flight delays caused by wind and rain?